rcc-uchicago/user-guide/docs/globus-share-files.md

 ## Globus Login Options for External Collaborators

-External collaborators can login to Globus through the <a href=‘https://app.globus.org/’ target=‘_blank’>Globus Web App</a>.
+External collaborators can login to Globus through the <a href='https://app.globus.org/' target='_blank'>Globus Web App</a>.
 They can login with an organizational login, GitHub account, Google account, ORCID iD, or Globus ID.

 If your collaborator's university or lab uses Globus, they can select their organization from the drop-down menu and click "Continue" to login with their existing **organizational credentials** (their equivalent of a CNet ID):